-The role of Alberta Municipal Affairs with respect to the parties' use of mediation and the program roster will be to:
+The role of Alberta Municipal Affairs with respect to the parties' use of mediation, arbitration and the program roster will be to:

-- provide ongoing support to maintain an up-to-date roster; - engage parties in a review of their process options; - undertake the initial case building and ensure that the parties have been identified and contacted; - support the parties in selecting a mediator; - brief the mediators on the circumstances of the dispute; - maintain an ongoing system of evaluating the mediation process.
+- provide ongoing support to maintain an up-to-date roster; - engage parties in a review of their process options; - undertake the initial case building and ensure that the parties have been identified and contacted; - support the parties in selecting a mediator and/or arbitrator; - in the event that municipalities are not able to select an arbitrator the Minister will appoint an arbitrator; - brief the mediators on the circumstances of the dispute; and - maintain an ongoing system of evaluating the mediation process.

-Final Mediation Roster
+Final Roster

-The mediator roster will be published within thirty days of the closing date for applications.
+The mediator and arbitrator roster will be published within forty-five days of the closing date for applications.